GONE IN 60 SECONDS: Catalytic Converter Thieves Caught On Video

 For motorists, it could mean a replacement bill of up to $2,000.

-ANYONE who recognizes -- or sees -- either or both of the thieves is asked to call the Rochelle Park Police Detective Bureau: (201) 843-1515.
+ANYONE who recognizes -- or sees -- either or both of the thieves in the video is asked to call the Rochelle Park Police Detective Bureau: (201) 843-1515.
 Police also ask citizens to immediately report suspicious activity or crimes they see being committed.